NY AG Sues Amazon Over COVID-19 Worker Protections - Law360

 James said that before he was fired, Smalls did not receive any coaching or written warnings about violating quarantine or social distancing policies, and the HR supervisor and manager agreed that Smalls' firing did not seem justified, according to the suit.

-James said in a statement that Amazon employees were forced to endure unsafe conditions and were retaliated against for voicing their concerns, "while Amazon and its CEO made billions."
-Amazon CEO Jeff Bezos is not named as a defendant in James' suit.
+James said in a statement that Amazon employees were forced to endure unsafe conditions and suffered retaliation for voicing their concerns, while the company and its CEO made billions.

 "Since the pandemic began, it is clear that Amazon has valued profit over people and has failed to ensure the health and safety of its workers," James said.
 "The workers who have powered this country and kept it going during the pandemic are the very workers who continue to be treated the worst."

-Amazon filed its own suit Friday in a Brooklyn federal court alleging James does not have the authority to oversee the company's efforts to keep workers safe from the coronavirus and that she can't demand that the company disgorge profits it has made during the pandemic.
-The company argued that regulating its workplace safety is up to the federal Occupational Safety and Health Administration.
+Amazon filed its own suit Friday in Brooklyn federal court alleging among other things that James does not have the authority to oversee the company's efforts to keep workers safe from the coronavirus and that she can't demand that the company disgorge profits it has made during the pandemic.

 "We care deeply about the health and safety of our employees, as demonstrated in our filing last week, and we don't believe the attorney general's filing presents an accurate picture of Amazon's industry-leading response to the pandemic," Amazon spokesperson Kelly Nantel said in a statement Wednesday.

-Note: Correction: An earlier version of this story misstated the date that James' lawsuit was filed.